Hospitalizations decrease in Sedgwick County for the first time in months

 WICHITA, Kan.
-(KSNW)- Hospitalizations in Sedgwick County are down to a level not seen since October of last year.
-The 14-day positivity rate is now down to 5.3 percent and leaders said if it continues, we could see fewer restrictions.
+(KSNW) – Hospitalizations in Sedgwick County are down to a level not seen since October of last year.
+The 14-day positivity rate is now down to 5.3% and leaders said if it continues, we could see fewer restrictions.

 The latest county dashboard update shows only 93 total COVID-19 patients hospitalized at this time.
 Back in November, that number reached nearly 300.